 - Optional Dilution and Pasteurization

-Each step is managed by the Toji (brewmaster), whose decisions affect the eventual ABV.
+Each step is completed by the Toji (brewmaster) whose decisions will affect the overall ABV.

 Serving and Perception of Alcohol Strength

-- Serving Temperature: Warm sake (Atsukan) releases more alcohol vapor, intensifying perceived strength.
+- Serving Temperature: Warm sake (Atsukan) releases more alcohol vapor, increasing the perceived strength.

-- Vessel Choice: Traditional cups (Ochoko, Masu) regulate portions, while modern drinkers may prefer wine glasses to appreciate aroma.
+- Vessel Choice: Traditional cups (Ochoko, Masu) help to regulate portions while more modern drinkers may prefer wine glasses to appreciate aroma.

-- Food Pairing: Higher-alcohol sakes pair well with fatty or umami-rich foods, while lighter sakes complement delicate dishes.
+- Food Pairing: Higher-alcohol sakes complement fatty or umami-rich foods, while lighter sakes pair well with delicate dishes.

 Common Misconceptions About Sake’s Strength